 Most adult students who work full-time take one online course per eight-week session.
 The M.S.N. online program offers six academic sessions per year, meaning most students take six courses per year.
-Twelve sessions are required for the Nurse Executive Leader concentration as well as the M.S.N. degree associated with the dual M.S.N./M.B.A.
-Thirteen sessions are required for the Nurse Educator concentration.
-On average, the M.S.N. online program is designed to be completed in about two years.
+Twelve courses are required for the Nurse Executive Leader concentration as well as the M.S.N. degree associated with the dual M.S.N./M.B.A.
+Thirteen courses are required for the Nurse Educator concentration.
+On average, the M.S.N. online program is designed to be completed in two years or slightly longer.

 Is Benedictine University accredited?

 Yes, Benedictine University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Benedictine's M.S.N. online program is also accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The master's degree program in nursing at Benedictine University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.